snowblind-/logstash-input-bbn_f5networks/README.md

   devops-github@devsrv10:~/logstash-input-bbn_f5networks$ bundle exec rspec<br>
 </i>

-If you don't get any errors running the two commands above you are finshed with the plugin installation.
+If you don't get any errors running the two commands above you are finished with the plugin installation.

 ## Configure Logstash Access to Plugin
 The current version (RC3) of Logstash 1.5.0 has a problem with the plugin binary which stops you from installing the binary in the way it was intended to.
 We have been told that this will work in the GA release.
 Until then we have to run the plugin in the same way we do during developmemnt.